Email Verification

 Running this check helps confirm that the email domain is properly configured and not linked to risky addresses.
 When the IP details align with what you know about the intended recipient, it adds another layer of confidence.

 Still, an IP lookup cannot prove that a specific mailbox exists.
-It is best used as a supporting step in the email validation process, not a standalone method for managing mailing lists.
+It is best used as a supporting step in the verification process, not a standalone method for managing mailing lists.

 Typing an email address into Google search can show if it has been used publicly.
 Quotation marks (“mail@site.com”) around the full address often bring up profiles, websites, or posts connected to it.
 Seeing an address appear in trusted spaces is a good sign that it is active.